hku-mars/LiDAR-UAV-Autonomy/README.md

 # LiDAR-UAV-Autonomy

-This repository curates open-source resources for LiDAR-based autonomous UAVs, originally presented in Table I of our survey paper.
+This repository curates open-source resources for LiDAR-based autonomous UAVs, originally presented in Table I of our survey paper (TODO)

 ```bib
 @article{ren2025lidar,